-And probably before this couple connect natural happenstance to the curated narration of their shared experience, to be confirmed by confidently updated social media relations via a quick and witty status update, nature’s acts of causality far too complex for any of us to comprehend are fluidly, simply and irreversibly enacted.
-But, probably before or after or between this previous image of a couple together, another image exists.
-Probably, we should go back to the golden disc above sending light to this patch of land meeting sea.
-Said sunlight would probably heat up the particles that makes up the deliciously inviting body of water that is this ocean and as a result, some of the water will probably evaporate, rising high above the tranquil oasis island of this probable place and, probably, rise higher up into the atmosphere, before collect as water vapour within the stratosphere.
-This collective vapour probably begins to travel in a certain direction, probably led by differing air pressures that probably form the gulf stream.
-Water vapour originating from the previous, probably fictitious, location travels the length and breadth of the globe several times over until, probably, passing over an area where the gulf stream comes into contact between the oceans meeting rising land.
+And probably before this couple connect natural happenstance to the curated narration of their shared experience, confirmed by confidently updated social media relations via quick and witty status updates, nature’s acts of causality far too complex for either of them or anyone else to comprehend are fluidly, simply and irreversibly enacted.
+But, probably before or after or in between this previous image of a couple together, another image exists.
+Probably, we should go back to the golden disc above, as it sends light to this patch of land meeting sea.
+Said sunlight would probably heat up the particles that makes up the deliciously inviting body of water that is this ocean and as a result, some of the water will probably evaporate, rising high above the tranquil oasis island of this probable place and, probably, rise higher up into the atmosphere, before collecting as water vapour within the stratosphere.
+This collective vapour probably begins to travel in a certain direction, probably led by differing air pressures that probably form certain air currents above the gulf stream.
+Water vapour originating from the previous and probably fictitious location travels the length and breadth of the globe several times over until, probably, passing an area where air currents come into contact with the oceans meeting rising land.
 Precipitation collects as a consistent, omnipresent blanket over this new place.
-Grey clouds, having originated from a place of such natural joy and beauty, probably entertain on the spectacle of such a binary shift in their newfound situation.
-Water vapour condenses into larger liquid globules before falling vigorously into the face of this land’s inhabitants, which probably brands a distinctive mark on their character.
+Grey clouds, having originated from a place of such blue sky beauty, probably entertain on the spectacle of such a shift in their newfound situation.
+Water vapour condenses into larger liquid globules before falling vigorously onto the face of this land, probably branding a distinctive mark on its character.

-Probably rain falls consistently, with a steely determination to carry out a promise no one asked it to keep.
+Probably, rain falls consistently with a steely determination to carry out a promise no one asked it to keep.
 On the scale of least-to-best pleased, humans here would be coming an easy, disgruntled number one.
-Other animals, those that are less irritated by rain but still nonetheless inconvenienced by its presence, would be somewhere in the middle and at the other end of the scale, the land itself would be grateful for the consistent deliverance of rainwater seeping into its pours.
+Other animals, those that are less irritated by rain but still nonetheless inconvenienced by its presence, would be somewhere in the middle and at the other end of the scale, the land itself would be grateful for the consistent deliverance of rainwater seeping into its pores.
 Probably, this rain is a blessing to those with dry lips.
-This process encourages a consistent pallet of grey to hang in the sky: the golden life source above rarely gets a look in down on this land.
-Probably, the rule of the grey cloud has its proletariat under the thumb, banning the experience of sunlight as it allows only water to meet the skin on their heads during their quick trip into town for some milk and bread, having forgotten an umbrella again..
+This process encourages a consistent palette of grey to hang in the sky: the golden life source above rarely gets to look down on this land.
+Probably, the rule of the grey cloud has its proletariat under the thumb, banning the experience of sunlight as it allows only water to meet the skin on their heads during a quick trip down into town for a pint of milk and a packet of bread, having forgotten the umbrella again.